Scalable Safety-Critical Policy Evaluation with Accelerated Rare Event Sampling: Accelerated Policy Evaluation (APE)

-\paragraph{Environment nature as an adversarial agent} One key idea in APE is to treat uncertainties in environment transition probabilities as stochastic decisions made by the environment nature.
-Treating the environment nature as an agent is widely used in robust learning, multi-agent RL and game theoretic approaches \cite{zhang2020robust, Mehta2020-zv, pinto2017robust}.
-It reduces the computation complexity when the selected environment agent $E$'s action space $\mathcal{A}_E$ has a smaller dimension than that of the state space $\mathcal{X}$, and relaxes the assumption of a known environment transition model.
-The uncertainty in the environment transition probability transfers to the stochasticity of policy $\pi_E$.
-The environment then evolves based on a deterministic mapping $f_E$.
-Formally, at step $n$,
+\textbf{a) Environment Nature as an Adversary.} One key idea in APE is to treat uncertainties in environment transition probabilities $p_E(\cdot | \cdot, \cdot)$ (e.g., the actions of surrounding vehicles on the road or sensor noises in a robotics control task), as stochastic decisions made by the environment nature $E$ with policy $\pi_E(\cdot): \mathcal{S} \times \mathcal{A}_A \times \mathcal{A}_E \rightarrow \mathbb{R}$, where $\mathcal{A}_E$ is the environment nature's action space.
+Treating the environment nature as an adversary agent is widely used in robust learning and multi-agent RL \cite{pinto2017robust}.
+It reduces the computation complexity when the selected environment agent $E$'s action space $\mathcal{A}_E$ has a smaller dimension than that of the state space $\mathcal{S}$, and relaxes the assumption of a known environment transition model $f_E: \mathcal{S} \times \mathcal{A}_A \times \mathcal{A}_E \rightarrow \mathcal{S}$.
+Note that we \emph{assume known and adjustable environment policy $\pi_E$ and unknown $f_E$ in \eqref{eq:env_forward}} which lead to a grey-box environment setting.